VIMPAT® is indicated for the treatment of partial-onset seizures in patients 4 years of age and older.

 - The most common AE leading to discontinuation was dizziness

-- In adult adjunctive therapy partial-onset seizure clinical trials, adverse reactions with intravenous administration generally were similar to those observed with the oral formulation, with the exception of adverse events such as injection site pain or discomfort (2.5%), irritation (1%), and erythema (0.5%)
+- Adverse reactions with IV administration generally appeared similar to those observed with the oral formulation, although IV administration was associated with local adverse events, such as injection site pain or discomfort (2.5%), irritation (1%), and erythema (0.5%)

 - When administering a loading dose, the incidence of CNS adverse reactions, such as dizziness, somnolence, and paresthesia may be higher with 15-minute administration than over a 30- to 60-minute period